Adaptive Compute¶

 You access Adaptive Compute through adaptive warehouses.
 With an adaptive warehouse, you no longer need to manage:

-• Warehouse size (XSMALL, SMALL, MEDIUM, and so on).
+- Warehouse size (XSMALL, SMALL, MEDIUM, and so on).

-• Multi-cluster warehouse settings.
+- Multi-cluster warehouse settings.

-• Query Acceleration Service settings.
+- Query Acceleration Service settings.

-• Suspend and resume semantics.
+- Suspend and resume policies.

 All jobs across all adaptive warehouses in an account are routed to a shared pool of compute resources.
 This pool is dedicated to your account: it isn’t shared with other accounts in your organization and isn’t used by other warehouse types, such as standard, interactive, or Snowpark-optimized.
 You can still have multiple adaptive warehouses per account for grouping workloads with similar performance and cost characteristics, reporting, and governance.

 Adaptive warehouses use a query-based billing model, where the cost of each query depends on factors like the amount of compute and software resources it uses.
 You can still reason about costs at the warehouse level, because all queries running in an adaptive warehouse add up to the total cost of that warehouse.
-Query-level cost visibility isn’t available during Public Preview but is planned for general availability.

 The same cost management tools are available: